cheese-cakee/cppgame/README.md

 # cppgame

 > [!WARNING]
 > Work in progress.
-This project is intentionally early-stage and not production-ready.
+This project is early stage and not production ready.

 A low-level C++ game sandbox based on an SDL3 + CMake setup.